mattsemar/dsp-bulldozer/readme.md

 ## Changelog

+#### v1.1.3
+Bugfix: fix issue with regional painting after switching to a new planet (thanks, Tobias Pottgüter)

 #### v1.1.2
 Bugfix: fix issue with regional painting where reform index latitude calculations have not been done yet (thanks, Tobias Pottgüter)